niemopen/niem-naming-design-rules/ndr6src.md

   <figcaption><a name="fig4-23">Figure 4-23: Augmentation class diagram</a></figcaption>
 </figure>

 Augmentation is the NIEM mechanism allowing the author of one namespace (the *augmenting namespace*) to add a property to a class in another namespace (the *augmented namespace*) — without making any change to the augmented namespace.
-For example, the model designer for the NIEM Justice domain has augmented the `nc:PersonType` class with the `j:PersonSightedIndicator` property.
+For example, the model designers for the NIEM Justice domain have augmented the `nc:PersonType` class with the `j:PersonSightedIndicator` property.
 Then:

 * `https://docs.oasis-open.org/niemopen/ns/model/domains/justice/6.0/` is the augmenting namespace
 * `https://docs.oasis-open.org/niemopen/ns/model/niem-core/6.0/` is the augmented namespace
 * `j:PersonSightedIndicator` is an *augmentation property*
 * `nc:PersonType` is an *augmented class*

-The XSD representation of an augmentation is complex, and is explained below.
+The XSD representation of an augmentation is complex and is explained below.
 In CMF, an augmentation is represented as an AugmentationRecord object belonging to the augmenting namespace.
 In this way, each namespace object contains a complete list of all the augmentations it makes.

 | Name                  | Definition | Card | Ord | Range |
 | --------------------- | ---------- | :--: | :-: | ----- |